The Fijian Culture

 One of the most engaging ways that visitors get to experience the Fijian culture in Fiji is through their arts and crafts, including dance performances.

 “Meke” is Fiji’s style of dancing and singing.
 It combines dance and telling Fijian myths and legends through song.
 The Fijian meke is performed by a group of men and women.
 There are often different routines performed throughout the meke, including fierce war dances from the men and graceful fan-dancing from the women.
 The singing may be accompanied by the beating of the lali drum, hand clapping or some other percussion instruments.
-Fijian meke are often performed at least once a week in selected resorts around Fiji, as well as cultural attractions, such as at Fiji Culture Village near Nadi (more info on Viator and Tripadvisor).
+Fijian meke is often performed at least once a week in selected resorts around Fiji, as well as cultural attractions, such as at Fiji Culture Village near Nadi (more info on Viator and Tripadvisor).

 Crafts are an integral part of Fijian life, especially with crafting having so many uses in the Fijian lifestyle.
 Weaving is usually performed by Fijian women, using materials from coconuts and pandanus to create mats, baskets, hats and more.
 Some resorts and village-stays around Fiji offer weaving lessons to tourists.
 Pottery is also a popular craft in Fiji with each region having its own unique pottery style.